Lessons and Opportunities from the Pandemic So Far

 We were all used to getting together under the same roof in workplaces.
 But now that we are mostly working remotely, managing tasks requires more dedication, communication, transparency, and awareness.

-Today, employers from different sectors across the world are encouraging employees to learn new tools to enable smoother processes and communication while keeping safe at home.
-Digital consumption has significantly increased by 45% during the lockdown.
+Today, employers from different sectors across the world are encouraging employees to learn new tools to enable smoother processes and communication while working from home.
+Digital consumption increased during the lockdown.

-Meanwhile, apps like Zoom, Slack, Skype, and WhatsApp for communication, as well as apps like Hubstaff, Invoicera, and Zoho for productivity, cash flow, and workflow management are playing a more significant role in managing and streamlining business processes.
+Meanwhile, apps like Zoom, Slack, Skype, and WhatsApp for communication, as well as apps like Invoicera and Zoho for productivity, cash flow, and workflow management are playing a more significant role in managing and streamlining business processes.

-This lockdown has quickly conveyed to us something we have been overlooking for a long time; It has enabled us to appreciate and accept digitalization, its convenience, and perks.
+The pandemic quickly conveyed to us something we had been overlooking for a long time; It has enabled us to appreciate and accept digitalization, its convenience, and perks.

 Takeaway: Move online and manage staff virtually to enable remote working.
 That'll help you to: